gem5/gem5/ext/pybind11/docs/advanced/functions.rst

 Additional call policies
 ========================

-In addition to the above return value policies, further `call policies` can be specified to indicate dependencies between parameters.
-There is currently just one policy named ``keep_alive<Nurse, Patient>``, which indicates that the argument with index ``Patient`` should be kept alive at least until the argument with index ``Nurse`` is freed by the garbage collector.
+In addition to the above return value policies, further *call policies* can be specified to indicate dependencies between parameters.
+In general, call policies are required when the C++ object is any kind of container and another object is being added to the container.

+There is currently just
+one policy named ``keep_alive<Nurse, Patient>``, which indicates that the argument with index ``Patient`` should be kept alive at least until the argument with index ``Nurse`` is freed by the garbage collector.
 Argument